jenspapenhagen/level2maggi/README.md

-# This is a MircoService for Convert the Level of the Saar into count of "Maggi Würze (250g)" - Bottles
+# This is a MircoService for Converting the Level of the Saar into bottle count of "Maggi Würze (250g)"

 #### (Measuring Point St. Arnual)